Blog

 It was context.

-Real conversation isn’t just language.
+Conversation isn’t just language.
+It’s adaptation.

 Topic changes how you should sound

-Humans instinctively change vocal delivery depending on topic.
+Humans change delivery based on topic:

-• Giving directions → slower, clearer emphasis
+• directions → slower, clearer emphasis

 Linguistic research shows that prosody — pitch, rhythm, emphasis — encodes how information fits into a situation.
 Listeners rely on these contours to judge importance, urgency, and whether something is routine or critical.

-The delivery violated what the topic demanded.
+The words were correct.
+The delivery violated the topic.

 Social position shapes vocal style